 If we have one complaint about these award-winning shoes it is that they simply aren't nearly as comfortable as most of the competition.
 Of course, comfort is highly subjective, so there is the chance that what didn't work great for our head tester could be optimal for your foot.
 Despite the comfort issues, he was still inspired to wear them pretty much all the time, so this issue is still relatively minor.

 Specifically, these shoes lack a lot of the padding around the ankle and heel that has become popular in shoe designs these days and which holds the foot comfortably in place over all sorts of terrain.
 As such, our head tester experienced a slight bit of rubbing on some longer runs in the Achilles tendon area.
 He also noticed that at the crease point between the forefoot and toes, the fabric had a tendency to fold up and pinch a bit at times, but only on one foot.
-The standards for comfort in our book, the Nike Air Zoom Wildhorse 4 and the Nike Air Zoom Terra Kiger 4, still manage to provide amazing performance with incredible comfort, so there is room for improvement in this shoe here.
-That said, in our water bucket test they absorbed the third least amount of water, suggesting that they are a good choice for wet conditions.
+The standard for comfort in our book, the Nike Saucony Peregrine ISO, still manages to provide amazing performance with incredible comfort, so there is room for improvement in this shoe here.
+That said, in our water bucket test they absorbed an impressively little amount of water, suggesting that they are a good choice for wet conditions.